gboeing/pynamical/README.md

 **Python package for modeling, simulating, visualizing, and animating discrete nonlinear dynamical systems and chaos**

-pynamical uses pandas, numpy, and numba for fast simulation, and matplotlib for beautiful visualizations and animations to explore system behavior.
+Pynamical uses pandas, numpy, and numba for fast simulation of one-dimensional maps, and matplotlib for beautiful visualizations and animations to explore system behavior.
 Compatible with Python 2+3.

+Pynamical facilitates defining discrete one-dimensional nonlinear models as Python functions with just-in-time compilation for fast simulation.
+It comes packaged with the logistic map, the Singer map, and the cubic map predefined.
+The models may be run with a range of parameter values over a set of time steps, and the resulting numerical output is returned as a pandas DataFrame.
+Pynamical can then visualize this output in various ways, including with bifurcation diagrams, two-dimensional phase diagrams, three-dimensional phase diagrams, and cobweb plots.

 ## Install: